llane12/wpf-timeline/DemoApps/README.md

 - .NET 6.0
 - .NET 8.0

+The demo applications use the [WPFLocalizeExtension](https://www.nuget.org/packages/WpfLocalizeExtension) package to demonstrate localisation of the control.

 The demo applications are largely the same, but there are a few small differences to demonstrate different scenarios:

 | Demo App | Timeline DataContext | Default culture (set in App.xaml.cs) |